Venomtron/Icarus-Mods/README.md

 - Campfire & fireplace Added 6 slots

+- Removes All Extractors & Radars From G slot Added to inventory.

 - Removed negative stamina modifier from underground debuff

 - Incrased all of the Bolts damages